-Air Dry Clay itself is not water resistant.
+One of the questions crafters ask is how can you make air dry clay waterproof?
+Air Dry Clay itself is not water-resistant.
 That means it is soluble and withers away when exposed to water.
-However, you can coat your ADC crafts with a sealant layer to make it waterproof.
+However, you can coat your dried ADC crafts with a sealant layer to make it waterproof.

-In this blog, we share tips on how to waterproof ADC crafts and protect them after they have completely air dried.
+In this article, we share tips on how to waterproof ADC crafts and protect them after they have completely air dried.

-This tray of creations took three days to dry:
+This tray of creations took us three days to dry:

 In order to make your ADC crafts waterproof, you will need to seal them with a proper glue or sealant.

-The ADC object must be completely sealed on all surface, extensions and holes.
+The ADC object must be completely sealed on all surfaces, extensions and holes.
 If you leave even a single point uncovered, water will seep inside and it will dissolve over time.

 There are three different types of sealants used for ADC.
 These include varnish, crafting glue or epoxy resin.

-One of the most popular ways to seal ADC crafts is with a varnish.
-Varnish is an oil based sealant that creates a thin transparent layer over your craft.
+Varnish is a sealant that creates a thin transparent layer over your craft.
 Generally, it is used for wood, but varnish is also applicable on tiles, clay art and even metals.

 Varnish takes some time to dry out, which can be 8 to 12 hours.
 It leaves either a matt finish or a very shiny, glossy kind of finish that makes your crafts shine.
-The type of varnish finish is generally mentioned on the can.
+The type of varnish finish is generally mentioned on the brand label.

 Some varnishes can be applied in layers.
 You coat the craft with one layer, followed by another after some time.
 This gives a stronger waterproof resistance to your ADC project.